-TERMITES LONG ISLAND
+TERMITES ON LONG ISLAND

 Although termite species vary throughout the United States, the Eastern Subterranean Termite is the only species that attacks homes, buildings, and other structures on Long Island.

 What are Subterranean Termites?

 Subterranean termites have existed for over 55 million years and they are arguably the greatest economic pest threat in the United States.
 In fact, termites cause billions of dollars in damage each year to homes, commercial buildings, and other structures in the U.S.…damage that is not covered by most insurance.
 In addition to structural damage, termites also damage other items by eating books, paper documents, and even photographs.